liaozhuzhu/CS3980/midterm1/README.md

 This is a simulated Pokedex from the famous game "Pokemon".

+Uses the PokeAPI to retrieve 50 static pokemon, but also allows the user to create their own pokemon and also add / remove pokemon from their personal binder.

 ## Tech Stack

 Frontend: NextJS w/ React.js using Typescript + TailwindCSS